jonykalavera/dokli/README.md

 I did this because I want to do some test automation and the official CLI seems incomplete.
 Also, it seemed to me like something cool to do this weekend.
 I learned a bunch about [texual](https://textual.textualize.io/), [type](https://github.com/tiangolo/typer) and [Dokploy](https://github.com/Dokploy/dokploy).

-## Buy me a taco
+## Buy me a 🌮

 I'm Mexican, I prefer tacos.
-But coffee is also nice.
-You can use the sponsor button on the top.
+But ☕ is also nice.
+You can use the 🫶 sponsor button on the top.
 Also pretty please and thanks in advance 🥺.